aspose-slides/Aspose.Slides-Documentation/net/developer-guide/manage-presentation/convert-presentation/convert-powerpoint/convert-powerpoint-to-html/_index.md

 ## **Save CSS and Images When Exporting To HTML**
 Using new CSS style files, you can easily change the style of the HTML file resulting from the PowerPoint to HTML conversion process.

-The code in this example shows you how to use overridable methods to create a custom HTML document with a link to a CSS file:
+The C# code in this example shows you how to use overridable methods to create a custom HTML document with a link to a CSS file:

 ```c#
 using (Presentation pres = new Presentation("pres.pptx"))